Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 • jail time (ranging from two days to up to one year) for a misdemeanor DUI and lengthy jail (90 days or more) or prison time (13 to 60 months) for a felony DUI;

-• a license suspension / revocation of either one year, three years, or lifetime;
+• a license suspension / revocation of either one year (suspension w/ hardship allowed), three years (suspension with no hardship), or lifetime (revocation with no hardship);

 OFFENSE / CONVICTION RANGE OF TYPICAL PENALTIES

-• Defendant typically will enter the diversion program if otherwise eligible; if not eligible for diversion, see FIRST CONVICTION below.
+• Defendant typically will enter the DUII diversion program if otherwise eligible; if not eligible for diversion, see FIRST CONVICTION below;

 FIRST DUII CONVICTION